vinirib/pact-ci-workshop/README.md

 # PACT CI WORKSHOP
 ![Pact Logo](imgs/pact-logo.PNG)

-This repository is an example to how implement PACT consumer driver contract and automatically verify if any integration is broken.
+This repository is an example of how to implement PACT consumer driver contract and automatically verify if any integration is broken.

 ## Tools Used